 This “homegrown” strategy is the result of years of research and is informed by the knowledge of New Jersey’s preventionists.
 Activities and discussions are intended for use with young adults (typically 8th or 9th grade) to college-aged adults.

 A safe campus community means students can thrive while learning and growing as people.
 Currently, campuses are not as safe as they could be – 20% of women1 and 5% of men2 are sexually assaulted while in college, and 75% of students who identify as lesbian, gay, bisexual, or trans* (LGBT) report experiencing sexual harassment.3

 We also know that the vast majority of survivors know the person who attempted or committed the sexual assault.
 4 People who sexually assault others build trust and then may use manipulation, alcohol, and / or drugs to hurt someone.
 Reducing the number of campus-based sexual assault means taking a hard look at long-held norms and traditions.

 PREVENTION ON COLLEGE CAMPUSES INCLUDES:

-- Promotion of active and enthusiastic consent.
+- Promoting active and enthusiastic consent.
 Consent means everyone involved in sexual activity or interaction is excited to be there.
-Consent can be a verbal “Yes” (or something like it) or body language indicating agreement (e.g. nodding of head or taking off own clothes).
+Consent can be a verbal “Yes” (or something like it) or body language clearly and undeniably indicating agreement (e.g. nodding of head or taking off their own clothes).
 Silence is not consent.
-If someone is unconscious they cannot give consent.
+If someone is unconscious, they cannot give consent.